 Traces the history of women in Europe from Rome to the French Revolution, covering the religious, social, political, and economic context in which women participated.
 Also offers a brief overview of theories and issues in women's history and gender history.

-HIS-273 History of Russia to 1855 3 credits
+HIS-273 Imperial Russia 3 credits